htcondor/htcondor-python/docs/advanced_schedd.rst

    ...    print "Got %d results from %s." % (count, schedd_name)
    >>> print job_counts

-The :meth:`~htcondor.QueryIterator.tag` tag is used to identify which query is returned; the tag defaults to the Schedd's name but can be manually set through the ``tag`` keyword argument to :meth:`~htcondor.Schedd.xquery`.
+The :meth:`~htcondor.QueryIterator.tag` method is used to identify which query is returned; the tag defaults to the Schedd's name but can be manually set through the ``tag`` keyword argument to :meth:`~htcondor.Schedd.xquery`.